Gradient estimators for parameter inference in discrete stochastic kinetic models: Introduction

 \section{Introduction}

 Inferring unknown model parameters from experimental data is a fundamental challenge across the physical sciences~\citep{brehmer:2019xox, khan2021bayesian, carter2024benchmark, kofler2025flexible, gavrikov2026neutrinosbi}.
-Parameter inference becomes particularly demanding when the parameter space is high dimensional or when relevant aspects of the dynamics can only be inferred from incomplete and noisy observations.
-These challenges are typical of complex biochemical systems, whose behavior is governed by many coupled biochemical reactions while only a subset of molecular species can be monitored experimentally.
-For chemical reaction networks described by deterministic rate equations, a wide range of methods has been developed both for obtaining point estimates and for quantifying the uncertainty of inferred parameters~\citep{mitra2020parameter}.
-In particular, gradient-based inference methods have become standard tools, since derivatives of the objective function with respect to model parameters can often be computed by finite differences, forward or adjoint sensitivity analysis~\citep{froehlich2017scalable,stapor2018optimization}, or automatic differentiation~\citep{frank2022automatic}.
+Parameter inference becomes particularly demanding when the dimension of the parameter space is high, or when relevant aspects of the dynamics can only be inferred from incomplete observations.
+These challenges are typical of complex biochemical systems, whose behavior is governed by many coupled biochemical reactions, while only a subset of molecular species can be monitored experimentally.
+For chemical reaction networks described by deterministic rate equations, a wide range of methods has been developed both for obtaining best-fit parameters and for quantifying their uncertainty~\citep{mitra2020parameter}.
+In particular, gradient-based inference methods have become standard tools, since derivatives of the objective function with respect to model parameters can be computed by finite difference estimates, forward or adjoint sensitivity analysis~\citep{froehlich2017scalable,stapor2018optimization}, or automatic differentiation~\citep{frank2022automatic}.